wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 12 About this time , a man of Columbia , who was sorely wounded , begged of an officer of the king that his life might be spared ;

-13 But the captain , whose name was Drummond ,* to whom he spake , refused him quarters ; and , taking an oath , he swore and cursed the men of Columbia , saying* Even as I slay thee , so shall it be with ye all.
+13 But the captain , whose name was Drummond ,* to whom he spake , refused him quarters ; and , taking an oath , he swore and cursed the men of Columbia , saying , Even as I slay thee , so shall it be with ye all.

+* Col. Drummond.

 14 Thus violating the commandment of God , which sayeth , THOU SHALT DO NO MURDER.